-Allow me to paint a picture for you: You’ve been living in Prague for three months, and you’ve frequented all the tourist areas of the city more times than you can count.
+Allow me to paint a picture for you: You’ve been living and studying abroad in Prague for three months, and you’ve frequented all the tourist areas of the city more times than you can count.
 Charles Bridge, Prague Castle, Old Town, St. Wenceslas Square—you’ve seen it all.
 And everywhere you go, you see vendors making circular pastries by hand—sometimes on the street, sometimes in a shop window.
 These delicacies are called trdelníks.
 They’re coated in butter and rolled in cinnamon sugar, but trust me—not all trdelníks are created equal.

 I know I’ve talked about these pastries before.
 I know that they’re not exclusive to the Czech Republic by any means, and that they’re pretty much only made for tourists nowadays.

 So in an effort to help others sort through which vendors to purchase from, I decided to set out across all directions of Prague to search for the best trdelník this city has to offer.
 You can thank me later.
 In no particular order: